That dollar amount results from a -10.1% retreat compared to $419.5 billion five years earlier in 2020.

 Below are exports from Belgium that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Belgium’s goods trail Belgian importer spending on foreign products.

-Belgium has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, particularly crude oil, petroleum gases and electricity.
+Belgium has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, historically crude oil, petroleum gases and electricity.

 Belgian Export Companies